Nebelmischling/LumiaExpansionPacks/Guides/LoomGuide.md

 - Import custom narrative styles (I've pushed nearly 20 allowing Lumia to write from famous authors throughout history)
 - Import custom utilities (I'm about to push a pack!)
 - Better Sovereign Hand (Sov Hand that allows inserting the user message, trimming old context, and lots of other stuff)
-- Chat History Cleaning Features (Trim old Loom specific tags or any html from old replies)
+- Chat History Cleaning Features (Trim old Loom specific tags or any html from old replies, replacing the need for Regex)
 - Summarization (A summarization engine that supports alternate LLMs other than your main)

 ## Nemo Preset Extension (Better organization for Prompts)